CityofPittsburgh/data-rivers/README.md

 ## Tests
 Write tests for every new Dataflow script.
 You can execute the entire test suite by running `pytest` from the project root (please do so before making any new pull requests).

-CI/CD = work in progress
+CI/CD = work in progress.